backstage/backstage/plugins/todo-backend/api-report.md

   ): Promise<ListTodosResponse>;
 }

+// Warning: (ae-missing-release-tag) "TodoScmReader" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export class TodoScmReader implements TodoReader {
   constructor(options: Options);
+  // Warning: (ae-forgotten-export) The symbol "Options" needs to be exported by the entry point index.d.ts
+  //
   // (undocumented)
   static fromConfig(
     config: Config,